Information and Data Science: MIDS

 Immersion

 The Immersion Program provides MIDS students with the opportunity to meet faculty and peers in person.
 Students have the opportunity to gain on-the-ground perspectives from faculty and industry leaders, meet with data science professionals, and soak up more of the School of Information (I School) culture.
-Offered three times a year, each three- to four-day immersion will be custom-crafted to deliver additional learning, networking, and community-building opportunities.
+Offered three times a year, each two- to three-day immersion will be custom-crafted to deliver additional learning, networking, and community-building opportunities.

 Please refer to the datascience@berkeley website for more information.